charleso/haskell-in-haste/README.md

 don't feel bad or frustrated if you don't finish.
 There should be plenty of people floating around, ready to help and you shouldn't hesitate to ask for help.

+## Challenges

+A number of "bots" have been partially implemented as part of the chat program.
+These are grouped in to three rough levels of difficulty.

+To state the obvious, but it's recommend that they are tackled in this order.
+Once you feel comfortable, or perhaps you're getting bored, try moving to the next level.

+### Easy

+- ???

+### Medium

+- ???

+### Hard

+- ???